-The new findings of this study are represented by the evidence of a large percentage of PIU amongst drug addicts especially if they use cocaine or cannabis.
-This suggests that PIU is less common in subjects taking sedative substances, such as heroin/opioids and alcohol, as well as that perhaps it may be used as a “stimulant” trigger in cocaine and cannabis users, as supported by the high prevalence of pathological gaming amongst cocaine abusers.
-Further, PIU results to be more frequent in single subjects or subjects living alone, while stressing the protective effects of loving or social relationships in general against the onset of addictions.
-Those subjects who spent more time online, as shown by the higher score of the “time spent online”, “social withdrawal”, “abstraction from reality”, and “addiction to social network” factors had a higher BMI.
-Therefore, the excessive use of the Internet can be considered another factor increasing sedentary behaviours that may be particularly risky in drug addicts, subjects already exposed to different medical diseases.
-Reduced sleeping time and disrupted circadian rhythms due to PIU are other factors that may increase the probability of metabolic, medical and psychiatric disorders, as well as of impairment of work, family, social or school performances.
+The new findings of this study are represented by the large percentage of PIU amongst drug addicts, especially if they use cocaine or cannabis.
+This suggests that PIU is less common in subjects taking sedative substances, such as heroin/opioids and alcohol, and that it may be a “stimulant” trigger in cocaine and cannabis users, as supported by the high prevalence of pathological gaming amongst cocaine abusers.
+Further, PIU is more frequent in single subjects or subjects living alone, which stresses the protective effects of loving or social relationships in general against the onset of addictions.
+Those subjects who spent more time online, as shown by the higher score of the “time spent online”, “social withdrawal”, “abstraction from reality”, and “addiction to social network” factors, had a higher body mass index.
+Therefore, the excessive use of the Internet can be considered another factor increasing sedentary behaviors that may be particularly risky in drug addicts, subjects already exposed to different medical diseases.
+Reduced sleeping time and disrupted circadian rhythms due to PIU are other factors that may increase the probability of metabolic, medical, and psychiatric disorders as well as the impairment of work, family, social, or school performance.

 Research perspectives

-The findings of the present study indicate that behavioural addictions, such as PIU, can broaden polydrug use, especially in subjects taking stimulants or cannabis.
+The findings of the present study indicate that behavioral addictions, such as PIU, can broaden polydrug use, especially in subjects taking stimulants or cannabis.
 In addition, PIU may be considered another factor increasing negative life habits, already impaired in drug addicts, while promoting sedentarity and maladjustments in different individual’s domain.
-Future studies should take into consideration the impact of PIU on drug addicts by means of specific instruments to assess it, in order to prevent, not only its detrimental consequences, but also those related to a broadening of addictive behaviours.
+Future studies should take into consideration the impact of PIU on drug addicts by means of specific instruments to assess it, in order to prevent, not only its detrimental consequences, but also those related to a broadening of addictive behaviors.

 ACKNOWLEDGEMENTS